astuteo-llc/astuteo-toolkit/docs/future-events.md

 ## futureEvents

 ### What does this do?
-It takes a query of entries that have a startDate and endDate date field and returns events that are still in the future.
+Returns entries that have a startDate and endDate date field and returns events that are still in the future.

 ### How to Use
 ```